-MCC will provide courtesy payment to KSU for tuition and fees for students enrolled at both MCC and KSU if students receive their federal aid at MCC.
+MCC will provide courtesy payment to KSU for tuition and fees (this does not include special fees for a specific program such as art or business) for students enrolled at both MCC and KSU if students receive their federal aid at MCC.
 MCC must be reimbursed in full for KSU charges at registration.
 No MCC grants or scholarships may be used to pay for KSU charges.
-The student must notify the assistant to the Vice President for Business Affairs at MCC after pre-enrolling at KSU of the desire for MCC to provide courtesy payment to KSU.
-Students who have not pre-enrolled at KSU must take a letter from the assistant to the Vice President for Business Affairs with them when enrolling at KSU to take advantage of the program.
+No MCC grants or scholarships may be used to pay for KSU charges.
+The student must notify the Assistant to the Vice President for Business Affairs at MCC after pre-enrolling at KSU of the desire for MCC to provide courtesy payment to KSU.
+Students who have not pre-enrolled at KSU must take a letter from the Assistant to the Vice President for Business Affairs with them when enrolling at KSU to take advantage of the program.